 W3C Provenance Interchange Working Group Draft Charter

 (October 18, 2010)

+(First revision – November 15, 2010)

+Second – November 15, 2010

 Introduction/Mission

 The mission of the Provenance Interchange Working Group is to support the widespread publication and use of the provenance of Web documents, data, and resources.
-It will publish a W3C recommendation for a language for exchanging provenance, and concrete specifications of the language using existing W3C standards (XML, RDFS, OWL,...).
-The Provenance Interchange Working Group will leverage an already produced community specification.
+It will publish a W3C recommendation for a language for exchanging provenance based on W3C RDF and OWL.
+The language will have a graphical notation for human consumption and corresponding serialized notation for machine consumption.
+The Provenance Interchange Working Group will develop the new language by leveraging core concepts from existing provenance notations identified and discussed by the W3C Provenance Incubator Group..

 1. Background

-The W3C Incubator Group on Provenance has identified rapidly growing needs for provenance in social, scientific, industry, and government contexts, involving data integration across the Web and information aggregation.
-Provenance is unique in that it inherently draws on distributed information and thus collecting it and making sense of it require consulting different heterogenous systems.
+The W3C Incubator Group on Provenance has identified rapidly growing needs for provenance in social, scientific, industry, and government contexts, involving data collection, integration and derivation across the Web and information aggregation.
+Provenance is unique in that it inherently draws on distributed information and thus collecting it and making sense of it require consulting different heterogeneous systems.

-Over time, multiple techniques to capture and represent various forms provenance have been devised, and are sometimes known under the names of lineage, pedigree, or traceability.
-As noted in the Incubator's state-of-the-art report, the lack of a standard model is a significant impediment to realizing such applications.
-It matters since provenance is key to establishing trust in documents, data, and resources.
-However, the Incubator's work also indicates that many provenance models exist with significantly different expressivity, fundamentally different assumptions about the system they are embedded in, and radically different performance impact.
-The idea that a single way of representing and collecting provenance could be adopted internally by all systems does not seem to be realistic today.
+Over time, multiple techniques to capture and represent various forms provenance have been devised, and are sometimes known under the names of lineage, pedigree, proofs, or information transformation traces.
+As noted in the Incubator's state-of-the-art report, the lack of a model that a large community agrees to be a standard for sharing provenance is a significant impediment to realizing the support that provenance can provide for such applications and their results.
+It matters since provenance is key to establishing a degree of belief in documents, data, and resources from degrees of trust related to the sources and potential transofrmations of such content.
+The idea that a single provenance notation representing and collecting all known dimensions and aspects of provenance that could be adopted as the internal representation language by most systems does not seem to be realistic today.

-An alternative approach is to consider a core provenance language and extension mechanisms that allow any provenance model to be translated into such a langua franca and exchanged between systems.
-Heterogeneous systems can then export their provenance into such a core language, and applications that need to make sense of provenance in hetereogeous systems can then import it and reason over it.
+An alternative approach is to consider a provenance language that represents the core provenance concepts identified in the collection of existing provenance languages.
+This core should allow for extension mechanisms so that provenance notions not covered by the core may be developed and incorporated by applications that require additional expressiveness.
+Extension meachanisms may also be used to integrate existing notations and other standards such as Dublin Core that are related to provenance but that may not be included as part of this core provenance set. .
+Heterogeneous systems can then export their provenance that is expressible in this language into such a core language, and applications that need to make sense of provenance in hetereogeous systems can then import it and reason over it.
+Systems that require additional representational primitives may provide their own module extensions to capture notions not covered by the core.

-In a quest to understand emerging provenance models better, the W3C Incubator Group on Provenance decided to map from their concepts to a single target model.
-To this end, the Incubator Group chose to adopt the Open Provenance Model [OPM V1.1] as the target model since it is already a community model, which has undergone several revisions, and which is already adopted by 10 different systems.
-The Incubator group found that the emerging models for provenance, despite being originated from a wide range of domains, map well to terms and extensibility mechanisms defined in OPM.
-The notable feature of OPM is that it was specifically designed as a language to exchange provenance information, and was refined and activily tested in the Provenance Challenge series, a community interoperability exercise.
-Against this background, the Incubator group concluded that, while various models offer rich expressiveness, they can be mapped to a set of core concepts of provenance, and that such concepts with adequate extension mechanisms are therefore good candidate for a standard language for exchanging provenance [PROV MAPPING].
-OPM represents these core terms, and with its extension mechanism, referred to as profile, enables richer models of provenance to be exchanged between systems in an inter-operable manner.
+The Incubator group found that emerging models for provenance, despite having originated from a wide range of domains and application settings, have a common set of concepts and that the establishment of such a set of core concepts is one of the first steps for the development of this language that we are provisionally calling XG.
+Moreover, the W3C Provenance Incubator Group has already identified the difficulty of using certain terms to name some of the core concepts and that the new language would be based on terms agreed upon the entire working group.

 2. Scope